-- (d) Provide equipment for measuring and recording flow. - (e) [If a treatment plant has more than two filters, provide] Provide equipment to measure and record the combined filter effluent turbidity [and the individual filter effluent turbidity]. - (f) Be designed to mitigate the effects of events such as earthquakes, fires, floods, freezing and sabotage that are reasonably foreseeable. - [(f)] (g) Provide reasonable access for inspection, maintenance and monitoring of all unit processes. - [(g)] (h) Provide for a coagulation process that includes rapid chemical mixing and is based on pilot plant or laboratory scale or equivalent results that demonstrate effectiveness of the coagulant chemicals over the full range of water quality conditions expected. - [(h)] (i) Provide for filter-to-waste for each filter unit or addition of coagulant chemicals or organic polymers to the water used for backwashing. - [(i)] (j) Provide backwash rates and facilities for surface or subsurface wash using air, water or a combination of these to clean the filter. - [(j)] (k) Provide treatment for the removal of solids from filter backwash water if the water is recycled into the treatment process.
-Recycled backwash water must be returned to the headworks of the treatment plant. - [(k)] (1) Make provision for facilities for pretreatment in the design of direct filtration, slow sand filtration or diatomaceous earth filtration plants. - [(1)] (m) Provide equipment for disinfection that is of proper size for the full range of expected conditions of flow and capable of feeding accurately at all rates of flow. - [(m)] (n) Provide for operation of the treatment plant without frequent shutdowns and start-ups.
+(d) Provide equipment for measuring and recording flow.

+(e) Provide equipment for measuring and recording the combined filter effluent turbidity.

+(f) Be designed to mitigate the effects of events such as earthquakes, fires, floods, freezing and sabotage that are reasonably foreseeable.

+[(f)] (g) Provide reasonable access for inspection, maintenance and monitoring of all unit processes.

+[(g)] (h) Provide for a coagulation process that includes rapid chemical mixing and is based on pilot plant or laboratory scale or equivalent results that demonstrate effectiveness of the coagulant chemicals over the full range of water quality conditions expected.

+[(h)] (i) Provide for filter-to-waste for each filter unit or addition of coagulant chemicals or organic polymers to the water used for backwashing.

+(i) Provide backwash rates and facilities for surface or subsurface wash using air, water or a combination of these to clean the filter.

+[(j)] (k) Provide treatment for the removal of solids from filter backwash water if the water is recycled into the treatment process.
+Recycled backwash water must be returned to the headworks of the treatment plant.

+[(k)] (l) Make provision for facilities for pretreatment in the design of direct filtration, slow sand filtration or diatomaceous earth filtration plants.

+[(1)] (m) Provide equipment for disinfection that is of proper size for the full range of expected conditions of flow and capable of feeding accurately at all rates of flow.

+[(m)] (n) Provide for operation of the treatment plant without frequent shutdowns and start-ups.

-- 3. As used in this section, "filter-to-waste" means a provision in the filtration process to allow the water that was filtered first to be wasted or reclaimed. - Sec.
-35. NAC 445A.531 is hereby amended to read as follows: - 445A.531 The following features for reliability or alternatives acceptable to the Division or the appropriate district board of health must be included in the design and construction of any plant that treats surface water or groundwater under the direct influence of surface water: - 1.
-Alarm devices to indicate failures in the coagulation, filtration and disinfection processes.
-The alarm must notify the person designated by the public water system as responsible for taking corrective action and, if the facility is unmanned, have the capability to shut the plant down until corrective action can be taken. - 2.
-Standby replacement equipment to ensure continuous operation and control of unit processes for coagulation, filtration and disinfection. - 3.
-Multiple filter units to provide redundant capacity if filters are out of service for backwash or maintenance. - 4.
-Multiple ultraviolet light reactors, if used to meet the requirements of NAC 445A.520, to provide redundant capacity if [the reactors are] a reactor is out of service for maintenance. - Sec.
-36. NAC 445A.533 is hereby amended to read as follows: - 445A.533 A facility for filtration must be operated in accordance with the following requirements: - 1.
-A plant for conventional and direct filtration must be operated at a rate of flow not to exceed 3 gallons per minute per square foot for single media filters and 6 gallons per minute per square foot for deep bed, dual or mixed media filters under conditions of gravity flow.
+3. As used in this section, "filter-to-waste" means a provision in the filtration process to allow the water that was filtered first to be wasted or reclaimed.

+445A.531 The following features for reliability or alternatives acceptable to the Division or the appropriate district board of health must be included in the design and construction of any plant that treats surface water or groundwater under the direct influence of surface water:

+1. Alarm devices to indicate failures in the coagulation, filtration and disinfection processes.
+The alarm must notify the person designated by the public water system as responsible for taking corrective action and, if the facility is unmanned, have the capability to shut the plant down until corrective action can be taken.

+2. Standby replacement equipment to ensure continuous operation and control of unit processes for coagulation, filtration and disinfection.

+3. Multiple filter units to provide redundant capacity if filters are out of service for backwash or maintenance.

+4. Multiple ultraviolet light reactors, if used to meet the requirements of NAC 445A.520, to provide redundant capacity if a reactor is out of service for maintenance.

+445A.533 A facility for filtration must be operated in accordance with the following requirements:

+1. A plant for conventional and direct filtration must be operated at a rate of flow not to exceed 3 gallons per minute per square foot for single media filters and 6 gallons per minute per square foot for deep bed, dual or mixed media filters under conditions of gravity flow.
 For pressure filters, the rates of filtration must not exceed 2 gallons per minute per square foot for single media filters and 3 gallons per minute per square foot for dual, mixed media or deep bed filters.